Latin: history and heritage. Greek language: a reminder for a beginner Greek Byzantine language when it appeared

 • GRECO in the Big Russian Encyclopedic Dictionary:

-GRECO, see El Greco...
+GREECO, see El Greco...

 • GRECO

-(Gioachino Greco) ? the famous Italian chess player (1600-1634), wrote in 1626 a theoretical essay on the game of chess.
+(Gioachino Greco) ? famous Italian chess player (1600-1634), wrote a theoretical essay on the game of chess in 1626.
 New ed.
-1859 and ...
+1859 and...

 • BYZANTINE in the dictionary of Synonyms of the Russian language.